 8.1.9.1 Frequency error

-The UE modulated carrier frequency for NR V2X sidelink transmissions shall be accurate to within ±0.1 PPM observed over a period of 1 ms compared to the absolute frequency in case of using GNSS synchronization source.
+The UE modulated carrier frequency for NR V2X sidelink transmissions in Table 8.1-1 shall be accurate to within ±0.1 PPM observed over a period of 1 ms compared to the absolute frequency in case of using GNSS synchronization source.
 The same requirements applied over a period of 1 ms compared to the relative frequency in case of using the gNB or V2X UE sidelink synchronization signals.

 8.1.9.2 Transmit modulation quality